Drako/cleancodecpp/CleanCodePrinciples.md

 In C++ there are no interfaces.
 But C++ has multiple inheritance, so we can technically derive from multiple pure virtual base classes.

 ## Dependency Inversion Principle (DIP)

+Higher level modules should not depend on lower level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

 # Generic Rules